 You don’t need to share the previous report itself, but you do need to disclose any issues that exist in the home.

-“You’ve got two options,” Vander Heyden said.
+“You’ve got two options,” Vander Heyden shares.
 “Either fix any issues from the inspection, which would be my recommendation because that’s the right thing to do to remarket the house, or go back to the disclosure report and mark on there that you’re aware of a problem, initial it, and date it with the day you were made aware of the issue.”

 That’s really up to you and the buyer.
 The credit will be negotiated during the sale.